AdobeXD/plugin-samples/reference/scenegraph.md

 To modify an existing fill, always be sure to re-invoke the `fill` setter rather than just changing the fill object's properties inline.
 See ["Properties with object values"](../index.md#object-value-properties).

+> **Danger**
+> The RadialGradientFill type is not documented and its API may change.
+Plugins currently cannot modify or otherwise work with radial gradients.

 * * *